Eastside Park

 About the Location

-One of the baseball fields has been named in honor of Larry Doby, a star athlete from nearby Eastside High School who became the first African-American to play in the American League.
+Sports fans will appreciate the baseball fields, including one named for Larry Doby, a hometown hero from Eastside High School who broke barriers as the first African-American to play in the American League.
+Take a moment to visit his commemorative statue while you're there.

 All Features & Facilities